- Covering the costs of cancer treatment

 COBRA is not provided automatically but must be chosen by the former employee within 60 days of getting the written COBRA “election notice” (this is not always within 60 days of when you stopped working).
 The employer must notify an employee in writing that COBRA is available after work is stopped or hours are reduced.
 If you elect to keep your insurance through COBRA during that 60 days, it will retroactively cover you back to the date your insurance ended.

 But there’s also a deadline for notifying the plan administrator of qualifying events that don’t directly involve the employer, which varies according to the qualifying event.
 Whose responsibility it is to notify the plan administrator also depends on the qualifying event.
-In cases of family changes, the beneficiary must do it, as in these situations:
+In cases of family changes, one of the insured people must do it, as in these situations:

-- employee’s child reaches the status of non-dependent
+- An employee’s child reaches the status of non-dependent

 This means it may be the employee, the employee’s spouse, or the employee’s adult child who needs to notify the plan administrator of a qualifying event.
 If this notice is not given within the deadline, the spouse or child may lose their COBRA rights.
 But if a family member gets COBRA because of one of these changes in family situation, it can be extended to 36 months.
 Contact the employer’s human resources person, your insurance company, or check your policy to find out the details of what must be done and who should do it.

 You can keep your health insurance 1) if the premium is paid, 2) until the person becomes covered under another group policy, and 3) up to a certain time limit.
 Premiums cannot be more than 102% of the cost of the plan for employees in similar situations who have not had a “qualifying event.”
-COBRA coverage may be lost if you go above the limits of the coverage, your former employer stops offering all health plan coverage, or you become entitled to Medicare after you choose COBRA.
+COBRA coverage may be lost if you go above the limits of the coverage (which can only happen if your plan is grandfathered), your former employer stops offering all health plan coverage, or you become eligible for Medicare after you choose COBRA.

 COBRA is administered by the US Department of Labor and they can give you more details on how it works.
 (See the section called “To learn more.”)
 Families often are concerned about being able to pay the premiums for COBRA.
 If this is the case, talk to your team social worker who may have suggestions about how to help with these costs.